Malaysia Airlines and Air Asia both fly to Sandakan from Kota Kinnabalu.

 One Woman (a local) was so petrified, she was in tears.

-If you are prone to sea sickness, it would be advisable to take something, as this was ROUGH!
+If you are prone to sea sickness, it would be advisable to take tablets with you - You will need them if you happen to strike the water like this.

 - Sailing and Boating